 Overnight in Bagan.
-Meal plan: Breakfast and dinner.

 Day 4 Bagan - Mt Popa

 Today we travel by bus to the monastery at the summit of Mt Popa.
 On the way, we stop at one of the roadside mills where you may watch docile buffalo slowly circumnavigating the central stone, grinding palm seed into oil.
 This is a good opportunity to taste some 'jaggery', the local candy made from palm sugar.